google/cloud-cup-android/README.md

+Warning: This project is unmaintained and uses a deprecated SDK.
+You should use the new [Firebase Android SDK](https://firebase.google.com/docs/android/setup) for your project.

 # Cloud Cup Android client

 This repository contains the source code of the player screen of the Cloud Cup game.